sandeepseeram-techfirst/SDE-bootcamp/Cloud_Design_Patterns/federated_identity.md

 3. Complicate user management.
 Administrators must manage credentials for all of the users, and perform additional tasks such as providing password reminders.

-4. Users typically prefer to use the same credentials for all these applications.